marniks7/marniks7/README.md

 Nice to meet you!
 You can read here about my journey and my experience over the past years

 Once I finished managing a team up to 33 people from 7 cities I have decided to go back to technical problems and their solutions.
-I love to snowboard fast 🚀 and this love is spread on the Software.
-This is where my next stop have been: either it is a query to the database, website's content size, just an incorrect data structure used or gather&analyze of the statistics.
+I love the thrill of snowboarding at high speeds 🚀, and I channel that same passion into my work in software development.
+This is where my next stop has been: a query to the database that requires improvement, dealing with website's content size or caching, incorrect data structure used or statistics gather&analyze.
-I made [bitmap-usage](https://github.com/marniks7/bitmap-usage) service in `Go` with a problem close to real, and solution (bitmaps) to achieve low timings (measured in nanoseconds), and low memory footprint.
+Years after I made a [bitmap-usage](https://github.com/marniks7/bitmap-usage) service in `Go` with a problem close to the real one, and solution (bitmaps) to achieve low timings (measured in nanoseconds), and low memory footprint.
 Includes performance tests and measurement infrastructure.

 ---